 What is the Dyson V6?

 There’s a revolution going on and it’s powered by batteries.
-Some of the best and most interesting vacuum cleaners in 2013 and 2014 have been cordless vacs.
 From the Gtech AirRam to the Bosch Athlet, lots of brands now have cordless vacuum cleaners that aim to give you greater freedom without compromise and the Dyson V6 is one.

 A follow-up to the Dyson DC34, the Dyson V6 aims to provide the same cleaning performance of Dyson’s larger vacuum cleaners but in a small, portable and cordless body.
 It claims a 20-minute battery life and is light enough for most people to use single-handed.
 Moreover, unlike Dyson’s handheld models, its long arm attachment means hard to reach areas are easy to get to.
 It’s now cheaper than when we first reviewed it (down to £280 from £350 at launch), making it better value than before.